Sebashish2050/phony-server/README.md

 # phony-server

+## Prerequisites
+Please install git in your system.
+And clone this repository, `git clone git@github.com:Sebashish2050/phony-server.git`
 ## How to run
 Please follow below steps to run this server locally.
 ## Install Homebrew if not present